About Sophie Messager

-Skills are a huge part of the story of course.
-So all my workshops have a large chunk dedicated to practising those practical skills, so you'll leave more confident that you can do what you have learnt.
+Skills are a huge part of the story.
+So all my trainings have a large chunk dedicated to practising practical skills, so you’ll leave confident that you can do what you have learnt.

-But this isn't enough.
-Learning a new skill is like learning to drive a car: you get your licence, sure, but you don't really know how to drive the car until you get confident enough to drive without having to think about it all the time.
-So I'll encourage you to practise, and because I know we cannot remember every single detail of every technique, all my workshops come with a substantial handout pack, with exclusive pictures and video links, so you can refresh your memory and practise your new skills at your leisure.
-You also gain access to a closed Facebook group to ask questions and exchange knowledge with others who have done the workshop(s).
+But this isn’t enough.
+Learning a new skill is like learning to drive a car: you get your licence, sure, but you don’t really know how to drive the car until you get confident enough to drive without having to think about it all the time.
+So I’ll encourage you to practise, and because I know we cannot remember every single detail of every technique, all my trainings come with a substantial handout pack, with pictures and video links, so you can refresh your memory and practise your new skills whenever you feel the need.
+You also gain access to a closed Facebook group to ask questions and exchange knowledge with others who have done the training.

 For example, the closing the bones and rebozo workshop techniques have all been validated by an osteopath, which means that you’ll know what they do on the various joints and organs, as well as what they do energetically.

-Parts of the workshops (the closing the bones and Reiki in particular) also involve a deeply healing element - it's difficult to express in words because it is often something people don't "get" until they have experienced it for themselves (a bit like being doulaed!) - but my goal is for you to experience the same experience that your client will get when you treat/support them.
+Parts of the trainings also involve a deeply healing element – it’s difficult to express in words because it is often something people don’t “get” until they have experienced it for themselves (a bit like being doulaed!) – but my goal is for you to experience the same experience that your client will get when you treat/support them.

 Trust in yourself

 I’m just here to help facilitate your growth.
 I’m no guru, and I don’t pretend to have all the answers.
 I’m on the journey myself, and there will always be people who know more and people who know less than we do.